Moroccans: Culture

 Moroccan style is a new trend in decoration, which takes its roots from Moorish architecture.
 It has been made popular by the vogue of riad renovation in Marrakech.
 Dar is the name given to one of the most common types of domestic structures in Morocco; it is a home found in a medina, or walled urban area of a city.
 Dar exteriors are typically devoid of ornamentation and windows, except occasional small openings in secondary quarters, such as stairways and service areas.
 These piercings provide light and ventilation.

 Moroccan cuisine primarily consists of a blend of Arab, Berber, and Andalusi influences.
 It is known for dishes like couscous and pastilla, among others.
 Spices such as cinnamon are also used in Moroccan cooking.
 Sweets like halwa are popular, as well as other confections.
-Cuisines from neighbouring areas have also influenced the country's culinary traditions.
+Cuisines from neighboring areas have also influenced the country's culinary traditions.
 Additionally, Moroccan craftsmanship has a rich tradition of jewellery-making, pottery, leather-work and woodwork.